 a) If an oral or written false statement has been issued against the complainant, he can file a case of defamation.
 The statement should be false and should result in an injury to his honour or character.

 b) The false statement should be made against the person(s) in particular.
 A mere general statement cannot be termed as a defamatory statement.

 c) The defamatory statement should be published and made available to the third person other than the complainant and the person making such a statement.
 The false statement, either oral or written, cannot be termed as a defamatory one until and unless it is communicated to a third person.

 d) Intention to defame someone is also an element under criminal law.
 The person making the false statement must intend to do so.
 Even if intention is not there, knowingly making a false statement which may lead to defamation constitutes the offence of defamation.

 Defences to defamation:

-b) Certain individuals are given a privilege under law which allows them to issue a statement (written or oral) which may be termed a defamatory regardless of presence of any intention.
+b) Certain individuals are given a privilege under a law which allows them to issue a statement (written or oral) which may be termed a defamatory regardless of the presence of any intention.
 Such individuals are Government officials and Judges etc. They can do so while discharging their duties only and not otherwise.

 c) Another defence for defamation is fair comment.
 While issuing a statement, if a person clearly mentions that it is his opinion, then he will not be liable for defamation.